 We stumbled by accident the Bodegas Espadafor, a traditional Granadine bar that opened in 1910, located just around the corner of our flat and my husband said that we did not have to explore more of the city LOL.
-It has a real rustic feel and are frequented most by the locals, but tourists like us has started to discover it so this charming local tapas bar can be very full in the peak hours of lunch and dinner.
+It has a real rustic feel and is frequented mostly by the locals, but tourists like us have started to discover it so this charming local tapas bar can be very full in the peak hours of lunch and dinner.

 We walked a lot and got more and more thrilled by the wonderful old town architecture.
 We were surrounded by parks and outdoor cafes.
 We passed through alleys and narrow streets buzzing of life.